Livestock manures for the arable rotation

 When planning the use of manures, there are some key practical considerations to ensure full financial value is gained:

-• Find out the nutrient value by sending a sample to a laboratory for analysis (or use the average values published in Section 2: Organic materials of the AHDB Nutrient Management Guide (RB209)
+• Find out the manure nutrient value by sending a sample to a laboratory for analysis, or use the average values published in Section 2 of the AHDB Nutrient Management Guide (RB209)

-• Most assurance schemes require you to create a manure management plan
+• Many assurance schemes require a manure management plan

-• Runoff: when rainfall does not infiltrate into the soil, instead running across the surface, carrying nutrients and soil into watercourses
+• Runoff: when rainfall does not infiltrate the soil but instead runs across the surface, carrying nutrients and soil into watercourses

 • Ammonia volatilisation: when nitrogen in manures is converted into ammonia gas and ammonia is initially lost to the atmosphere then deposited on the soil or into watercourses